 Supple, dark, crunchy red berry and cherry notes lead into the palate.
 Savoury, earthy elements appear mid palate, energetic and lively as it moves.
 The wine finishes with tension between the fine structural tannins, acidity, dried herbs, and crunchy cherry flavours.

 A deliciously decadent match for Ghost Town Pinot Noir is a hearty steak.
 Smokey succulent flavours in the steak and dark red berry and cherry notes in the wine are the perfect marriage.

 Mt Difficulty Ghost Town Pinot Noir will improve for 10-15 years given optimal cellaring conditions.

-We harvested the Pinot Noir over four picks from the 16th to the 21st April; in excellent condition.
-There is a plethora of different clones 114, 777, 667, Abel, 5, 115, all planted on the vineyard and also all represented in this wine.
+We harvested the Pinot Noir over three picks from the 7th to the 19th March; in excellent condition.
+There is a plethora of different clones 114, 777, Abel 667, 115, all planted on the vineyard and also all represented in this wine.
 Where we were able to, we co-fermented all these clonal lots to enhance early integration.
-The majority of the fruit was destemmed, with around 15% of the fruit retained as whole clusters to help build structural intensity and help reflect the unique characteristics of the site.
-The wine underwent a 8-9 day cold soak and was hand plunged once daily; this was followed by a 5-6 day natural fermentation with temperature peaking at 30°C during which time the ferment was plunged once daily.
-In total, the wine stayed on skins for 25 days prior to pressing, overnight settling and then went to barrel for 12 months.
-The wine went through malolactic fermentation in the Spring, was racked to tank the following Autumn and bottled, unfined, in July.
+The majority of the fruit was destemmed, with around 18% of the fruit retained as whole clusters to help build structural intensity and help reflect the unique characteristics of the site.
+The wine underwent a 7 day cold soak and was hand plunged once daily; this was followed by a 6-8 day natural fermentation with temperature peaking at 29°C during which time the ferment was plunged once daily.
+In total, the wine stayed on skins for 20 days prior to pressing, overnight settling and then went to barrel for 12 months.
+The wine went through malolactic fermentation in the Spring, was racked to tank the following Autumn and bottled, filtered but unfined, in July.

 Accolades & Awards